A radical, common-sense and empowering approach to learning piano

 There is very little theoretical or executive learning involved: no endless lists of chords or complex rules to follow and no drills or repetitive rehearsal and muscle-memory-based practice.
 Although the materials are structured according to a scheme of work that progresses logically, there are no linear steps for you to follow with blind obedience.
 Common passive learning approaches do not generate musical fluency!
 You must study carefully to grasp the basic elements and structural principles at each level, then use them, practising in a playful and focused way, so that you acquire a firm grasp of musical language.

 The first steps are the most important and challenging – the kind of basic learning we do as young children when we learn things like shapes and colours and gain the foundations of language, literacy and numeracy.
-It can be tricky for adults to find the necessary discipline and humility; so the course provides coaching principles to help you with this process and also with the important task of getting into the state of flow – the right zone of independent play, and fluent expression.
+It can be tricky for adults to find the necessary discipline and humility; so the course provides coaching principles to help you with this process and also with the important task of getting into the state of flow – the right zone of highly focused, playful and expressive practice.
 Can you play like a child with wonder and fearless expression?
 Can you let go of all prior learning and approach this course with a clean slate, like a curious child?
 If so, fluency in the language of music can be yours!

 Allowing growth to happen organically from a place of trust and strength goes against our usual conditioning.
-Most people tend to have a fixed or perfectionist mindset where we believe that if something can be improved, it must be inadequate or wrong.
+Most of us are conditioned to have a fixed or perfectionist mindset where we believe that if something can be improved, it must be inadequate or wrong.
 A growth mindset sees everything as work in progress.
-If we can adopt a childlike, playful growth mindset, constantly developing our skills is much easier.
+If we can adopt a playful growth mindset, constantly developing our skills is much easier.

 The course itself keeps growing and changing even after so many years of expert development.
 This is because the practice materials are nurtured within a growth mindset and this radical approach can help students find the same experimental attitude in their practice.
 Adults often struggle to develop new skills simply because they focus too much on getting the right results and feelings of insecurity and failure block their willingness to have a go.
 Sadly, as a result, many people simply refuse to engage fully in learning.
-But if you can find the courage to let go of results, trust your inner musician, the learning materials in this course and be prepared to experiment and play like a confident child, you will unlock your musical potential.
+But this course will help you let go of results, trust your inner musician and develop an unwavering focus on the model so that you can experiment playfully and unlock your musical potential.